 Learn how to find the corners of your claim in the field.

 To acquire mineral dispositions in Saskatchewan, you must register for an account with the Mineral Administration Registry Saskatchewan.
 Once your user account is activated, log in and register your client information, and perform disposition-related activities.

-eLearning Modules are available to guide users through the MARS system.
+A Client User Manual is available to guide users through the MARS system.